One Piece Film: Red: Plot

-The Straw Hat Pirates leave for the island of Elegia to attend a concert by Uta, a world-famous singer.
-After Uta performs her first song, Luffy goes on stage to reunite with her, revealing that the two of them know each other because Uta is the adopted daughter of "Red-Haired" Shanks.
-They met when Shanks was based at Luffy's hometown 12 years ago, but one day he returned from a voyage without her, claiming she had left to pursue a career as a singer.

-Some pirate crews then attempt to kidnap Uta, but she easily subdues them by conjuring whatever she wants through song.
-Afterward, Uta tells Luffy that he should stop being a pirate, as she is going to make this concert last forever and create a world with only happiness and peace.
-When the Straw Hats resist the idea, Uta attacks and traps all of them except Luffy, who is rescued by Trafalgar Law and Bartolomeo.
+The Straw Hat Pirates arrive at Elegia to attend a performance by a singer named Uta.
+Luffy reunites with Uta, the adopted daughter of "Red-Haired" Shanks, who wants to liberate her world through her music.
+Intent on making her performance last forever and create a world with only happiness and peace, Uta implores Luffy to give up on being a pirate.
+When the Straw Hats resist, Uta traps everyone except Luffy, who is rescued by Trafalgar Law and Bartolomeo.
 Meanwhile, the Five Elders ruling the World Government deem Uta's power a great threat to the world, and Marine Fleet Admiral Akainu orders a convoy of battleships led by Admirals Kizaru and Fujitora to go to Elegia and subdue her.

-Luffy's group is pursued by Uta and the concertgoers, and they meet Gordon, who is Uta's adoptive father and the former king of Elegia.
+Luffy's group is pursued by Uta and the concertgoers, and they meet Gordon, who is Uta's adoptive father and the former King of Elegia.
 Gordon reveals that he raised Uta to be a great musician and kept her sheltered from the outside world, but when she attained worldwide fame, she began to learn of the suffering inflicted on a great number of her fans by pirates and so decided to put an end to the Pirate Era.
 Uta then arrives and forces Luffy's group to escape, and Gordon pleads with her to not carry out her plan out of fear for her safety.
 However, Uta reveals she found an inscription of a song called "Tot Musica" that can unleash a great power, and immobilizes Gordon.